kadirahq/kadiyadb-server/readme.md

 go get -u github.com/kadirahq/kadiyadb-server
 ```

-You can also start a database server using our pre-built Docker container.
+You may also use the pre-compiled binary files inside the build directory or
-The docker image is based on [alpine linux](http://www.alpinelinux.org/)
+our pre-built pre-built Docker image.
+The docker image is based on [alpine linux](http://www.alpinelinux.org/).
-therefore the image is quite small.

 ``` shell
 docker run -d \